 “Let us as horse owners and users, therefore, focus our efforts on horse welfare from start to finish instead of becoming sidetracked by philosophical differences of opinion.” – Gary Yaghdjian

 This is a many-faceted issue, one which, akin to justifying the slaughter of any animal, really, will always be a point of contention with people voicing strong opinions in support and dissent, as well as many who, like me, are on the fence, trying to understand all sides of the issue to reach an informed opinion.

-Which brings me to the question, why is it generally acceptable to kill and eat other animals?
-Animals that are also considered pets and companion animals by a wide variety of people.
+Which brings me to the question, why is it generally acceptable to kill and eat other animals that are also considered pets and companion animals by a wide variety of people?
 Backyard chickens, pigs, rabbits, goats, guinea pigs… I can’t help but wonder why there is so much acceptance of their slaughter and consumption when they are just as sentient as horses.
 Furthermore, the public is fully aware that there are a lot of welfare issues embedded in the husbandry practices under which other food animals are raised.
-Veal and foie gras being the most obvious examples.
+Veal and foie gras are the most obvious examples.

 If we were to apply different lenses to our rationales, such as energy use, environmental footprint, quality of life, the nutritional value of the meat, et cetera, how would the animals in either category change?

 However, rather than focus on whether or not one species that has historically been a nutritious and healthy food source for humans should be altogether banned, energy should be put into elevating welfare standards for all species raised, transported and slaughtered for human consumption.
 There has to be a better way!

 If you’re interested, you can find more information on the topic on the Horse Welfare Alliance of Canada website, beginning with the following:

 - The above quotes are from The Truth about Horse Slaughter in Canada, written by Gary Yaghdjian, former Vice-President of the Ontario Equestrian Federation.